FranzBuehl/Freitextbewertung/textCategorisation/README.md

 <!-- SPACY PROJECT: AUTO-GENERATED DOCS START (do not remove) -->

-# 🪐 spaCy Project: Predicting whether a GitHub issue is about documentation (Text Classification)
+# 🪐 spaCy Project: Predicts to which of the questions an answer belongs (Text Classification)

-This project uses [spaCy](https://spacy.io) with annotated data from [Prodigy](https://prodi.gy) to train a **binary text classifier** to predict whether a GitHub issue title is about documentation.
-The pipeline uses the component `textcat_multilabel` in order to train a binary classifier using only one label, which can be True or False for each document.
-An equivalent alternative for a binary text classifier would be to use the `textcat` component with two labels, where exactly one of the two labels is True for each document.
+This project uses [spaCy](https://spacy.io) with data that is generated with nlpaug (nlp_aug.py) to train a **text classifier** to predict to which of the questions of the final Quiz an answer belongs.
+The pipeline uses the component `textcat_multilabel` in order to train the classifier.

 ## 📋 project.yml